Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 The number of pages that are considered as a "large" document.

 * If the value is `0`, there is no bounds for large documents.
-* If a document has more pages than the value here, text search data will not be loaded initially, and thumbnails will be disabled.
+* If a document has more pages than the value here, text search data isn't loaded initially, and thumbnails are disabled.
-* Text search data can still be manually loaded by the user later, after answering `yes` to a modal informing them of the delay.
+* Text search data can still be manually loaded by the user later, after answering `yes` to a modal dialog box informing them of the delay.

 Default value: `200`

 ### sizeOfLargeFiles

-The size (in bytes) needed to be considered a "large" document.
-If a document's size is bigger than the value here, a user is prompted with a modal to confirm calls that require a lot of resources to limit memory usage.
+The size (in bytes) to consider a document as "large".
+If a document's size is bigger than the value here, a user is prompted with a modal dialog box to confirm calls that require a lot of resources to limit memory usage.

-Default value: `104857600`(100MB)
+Default value: `104857600`(100 MB)

 ### maxDocumentSize

-The max size of a document (in bytes) that we allow to be loaded.
+The maximum size of a document (in bytes) that is loaded.

 * If the value is `0`, there are no bounds for large documents.
-* Otherwise, if a document's size is bigger than the value here, a modal will appear to let the user know that their document is too large to open.
+* Otherwise, if a document's size is bigger than the defined value, a modal dialog box appears to let the user know that their document is too large to open.

-Default value: `2147483648`(2GB)
+Default value: `2147483648`(2 GB)

 ### enableCommentBox